Basic policy construction in Cedar

 resource is Photo

-//matches any resource of type Photo in the hierarchy of the specified entity Album
+//matches any resource of type Photo in the hierarchy of the specified Album

 resource is Photo in Album::"alice_vacation"